Erlang Shen: Bao Lian Deng

 In the tale Lotus Lantern (Bao Lian Deng), Erlang had a sister known as the Holy Mother of Mount Hua (Hua Shan).
 She married a mortal man, Liu Yanchang, who was a scholar.
-Together, they had a son by the name of Chen Xiang.
-She was admonished by Erlang for this unlawful human-deity union and imprisoned under Mount Hua.
-When Chen Xiang came of age, he split the mountain with an axe to free his mother, but not before facing people who repeatedly tried to undermine his mission, most notably his own uncle Erlang.
+Together, they had a son by the name of Chenxiang.
+Erlang had to seal her because she violated the laws of heaven by having a relationship with a mortal.
+When Chenxiang came of age, he defeated Erlang and split the mountain with an axe to free his mother, mirroring how Erlang has split Mount Tao to free his own mother.